zhizhizhizhizhi/tp/docs/DeveloperGuide.md

 2. A user with above average typing speed for regular English text should be able to accomplish most of the tasks faster using commands than using the mouse.
 3. German diacritics (eg. ä) should be fully supported in being saved and displayed by the UI.
 4. Verification of user input in testing mode should not take more than 2 seconds.
+5. Navigating the glossary should not be tedious for the user.

 ### <a name="glossary"></a>Glossary